rucio/helm-charts/charts/rucio-server/README.md

       protocol: TCP
       name: https

-You can do the same for the authentication and trace server using `authService` and `traceService` respectively.
 Furthermore, you can also change the service type depending on how you want to expose your service outside of the cluster.
 If you don't use an ingress controller you can also set it to `NodePort` or `LoadBalancer` (if available).

 ## Ingress

 If you want to use and ingress controller to expose the servers you will have to configure them separately.
 In this case the service type should stay as `ClusterIP`.
 A simple ingress for the api server would like this:

     ingress:
       enabled: true